Forwarding, Caching and Congestion Control in Named Data Networks: Experimental Evaluation

-Simulation experiments were carried out to compare the Stable Caching VIP Algorithm against a number of popular caching algorithms used in conjunction with shortest path routing.
+Simulation experiments were carried out to compare the Stable Caching VIP Algorithm against a number of popular caching algorithms used in conjunction with shortest path forwarding and a potential-based forwarding algorithm.
+In shortest path forwarding, at any given node, an Interest Packet for data object $k$ is forwarded on the shortest path to the content source for object $k$.\footnote{We assume that all chunks of a data object are cached together.} The Data Packet corresponding to the Interest Packet may be retrieved from a caching node along the shortest path.
+In potential-based forwarding, a potential value for each data object at each node is set as in~\cite{PotentialRouting2012}.
+At each time and for each node, an Interest Packet for object $k$ is forwarded to the neighbor with the lowest current potential value for object $k$.
 Each caching algorithm consists of two parts: caching decision and caching replacement.
-Caching decision decides whether or not to cache a new data object when the first chunk of this object arrives and there is no remaining cache space.
+Caching decision determines whether or not to cache a new data object when the first chunk of this object arrives and there is no remaining cache space.
 If a node decides to cache the new data object, then caching replacement decides which currently cached data object should be evicted to make room for the new data object.
-We considered the following caching decision policies: (i) Leave Copies Everywhere (LCE), which decides to cache all new data objects and (ii) FIXP, which decides to cache each new data object (independently) according to a fixed probability (0.75 in our experiments).
-We considered the following caching replacement policies: (i) Least Recently Used (LRU), which replaces the least recently requested data object, (ii) First In First Out (FIFO), which replaces the data object which arrived first to the cache; (iii) UNIF, which chooses a currently cached data object for replacement, uniformly at random, and (iv) BIAS, which chooses two currently cached data objects uniformly at random, and then replaces the less frequently requested one.
-In addition, we considered Least Frequently Used (LFU), in which the nodes record how often each data object has been requested and choose to cache the new data object if it is more frequently requested than the least frequently requested cached data object (which is replaced).
+We considered the following caching decision policies: (i) Leave Copies Everywhere (LCE), which decides to cache all new data objects, and (ii) Leave a Copy Down (LCD)\cite{LCD:1395054}, where upon a cache hit for data object $k$ at node $n$, object $k$ is cached at the node which is one hop closer to the requesting node (while object $k$ remains cached at node $n$).
+We considered the following caching replacement policies: (i) Least Recently Used (LRU), which replaces the least recently requested data object, (ii) UNIF, which chooses a currently cached data object for replacement, uniformly at random, and (iii) BIAS, which chooses two currently cached data objects uniformly at random, and then replaces the less frequently requested one.
+In addition, we considered Least Frequently Used (LFU) and age-based caching~\cite{Age-based:6193504}.
+In LFU, the nodes record how often each data object has been requested and choose to cache the new data object if it is more frequently requested than the least frequently requested cached data object (which is replaced).
+A window size of 5000 time slots is used for LFU.
+In age-based caching~\cite{Age-based:6193504}, each cached object $k$ at node $n$ is assigned an age which depends on $p_k$, the (Zipf) popularity of object $k$, and the shortest-path distance between $n$ and $src(k)$.
+The cache replacement policy replaces the cached object for which the age has been exhausted the longest.

+We considered LCE-LRU, LCE-UNIF, and LCE-BIAS combined with shortest path forwarding.
+We also considered (under shortest path forwarding) LCD combined with LRU, as well as LCE-LRU combined with potential-based forwarding.

 The delay for an Interest Packet request is the difference between the fulfillment time (i.e., time of arrival of the requested Data Packet) and the creation time of the Interest Packet request.
 A cache hit for a data chunk is recorded when an Interest Packet reaches a node which is not a content source but which has the data chunk in its cache.
 When a cache hit occurs, the corresponding metric is incremented by the size of the chunk in cache.